Skip to main content

 authentication

-The authentication options allow you to configure the authentication that your API uses.
+The authentication options allow you to configure the authentication that your API uses, that is set using the auth options.
 This section is an object with the following options:

 OptionTypeRequiredDefaultDescription